 Since 1973, Chicago-area Realtime & Court Reporting has supported the Northern Illinois legal community and beyond.
-Driven by a four-generation court reporting legacy, the company is grounded in a national referral network that delivers the best court reporters to your side—wherever, whenever, for whatever you need.
+Driven by a four-generation court reporting legacy, the company is grounded in a national referral network that delivers the best court reporters to your side—wherever.

 Few other companies can claim distinguished champion and medalist titles at national and state court reporting competitions.
 Known for their speed and accuracy, professional affiliations, and long-time presence, CaRR reporters are credentialed, invested, and involved.

 Chicago-area Realtime & Court Reporting has evolved with the industry—and technology—to deliver timely, accurate transcript turnaround.
 In size, the company claims its niche between large, multilayered organizations and home-based, freelance court reporters.

 About Court Reporting

 A court reporter is responsible for recording spoken dialogue during a legal proceeding, including court hearings, depositions, arbitrations, and mediations.
 Court reporters are responsible for making an accurate, verbatim record to ensure that all testimony is preserved, making this profession vital to lawyers both in and out of the courtroom.

 Legal Stenographer – A stenographer uses a stenotype machine to transcribe spoken dialogue into a written form using shorthand, a method of abbreviated script.

 Realtime Court Reporter – A realtime court reporter allows attorneys to view testimony as it’s being spoken.
 A realtime reporter must be highly skilled and experienced in the field, as they produce readable transcripts for clients as the actual proceeding is taking place.

 Why Use a Court Reporter from Chicago Realtime?